 Wet rooms, rise-and-fall kitchen worktops, ovens and hobs [in the wheelchair-accessible flats], assistive technologies and internal break-out space are also provided.
 The glass elevation has also been created to create a sense of space and light whilst an enclosed garden area, located within an enclosed courtyard, has been designed exclusively for the residents’ private use to promote horticultural therapy and community integration.

-The development seeks to maximise space and light with all flats capable of future adaption.
 The use of CCG’s ‘iQ’ Timber System also ensures long-term thermal performance providing a comfortable environment for residents whilst for construction, the System enables a faster speed of erection and installation which minimises the impact on the adjacent community and creates programme savings.
-Overall, the ‘iQ’ installation and erection programme was undertaken in a net period of 34 days.
+Overall, the ‘iQ’ installation and erection programme was undertaken in a net period of just 34 days.

-Offering an integrated approach to construction, all internal, flat entrance [FD30 flamebreak], common and close entry door sets were designed and manufactured using timber by CCG Manufacturing whilst renewable services [the installation of solar PV] was provided by Arc-Tech (Scotland) Ltd.
+Offering an integrated approach to construction, all internal, flat entrance [FD30 flamebreak], common and close entry door sets were designed and manufactured by CCG whilst renewable services were provided by Group member, Arc-Tech (Scotland) Ltd.

 Community benefit initiatives are also crucial components of all East Ayrshire projects.
 Since commencing our partnership, CCG has raised over £38,000 as well as creating jobs, apprenticeships, work placements and providing curriculum support.
 Andrew Nisbet Place aided in the delivery of one full-time job, two work placements, curriculum support for Ayrshire College and a donation of £3,000 to local community groups.

 Watch Margaret Williamson telling her story about how living at Andrew Nisbet Place has given her more independence.

 East Ayrshire Council